senapati484/toastonstaroid/README.md

-# Toastonstaroid 🍞
+# ToastOnStaroid 🚀

-A beautiful, lightweight toast notification system for React applications.
+A powerful and customizable toast notification system for React with unique animated variants.

 ## Features ✨